fastify/fastify-passport/README.md

 ### authorize(name, options)

 Returns a hook that will authorize a third-party account using the given `strategy` name, with optional `options`.
-Intended for use as a `preValidation` hook on any route.

-If authorization is successful, the result provided by the strategy's verify callback will be assigned to `request.account`.
+Intended for use as a `preValidation` hook on any route. `.authorize` has the same API as `.authenticate`, but has one key difference: it doesn't modify the logged in user's details.
+Instead, if authorization is successful, the result provided by the strategy's verify callback will be assigned to `request.account`.
 The existing login session and `request.user` will be unaffected.

 This function is particularly useful when connecting third-party accounts to the local account of a user that is currently authenticated.